 Field intel diversity

 ‘[Climate] resilient development benefits from drawing on diverse knowledge (high confidence)’ ref para c.6 of the IPCC’s 6th Assessment.
-This might explain a necessity to undertake ‘field intel’ trips to ground-truth what’s going on out there by getting out there to learn what people are really thinking, feeling and doing – not just what they are saying.
+This might explain a necessity to undertake ‘field intel’ trips to ground-truth what’s going on out there by learning what people are really thinking, feeling and doing – not just what they are saying.

 Fruit, cow, supermarket, tree